nitlang/nit/share/man/nitc.md

 Allow the separate compiler to direct call monomorphic sites (semi-global).
 Need `--rta`.

+### `--direct-call-monomorph0`
+Allow the separate compiler to direct call monomorphic sites (semi-global).
+Need `--rta`.

+The difference with the non-zero option is internal: with this option, the monomorphism is looked-at on the mmethod level and not at the callsite level.

 ### `--skip-dead-methods`
 Do not compile dead methods (semi-global).
 Need `--rta`.